How to overcome SharePoint 5000 item limit threshold

 First, let me explain in non-technical terms, what the issue is all about.
 Many mistakenly confuse this issue and incorrectly think that the list or library cannot hold more than 5000 files or items.
 This is not true.
 According to Microsoft, the list or library can hold up to 30,000,000 documents or items.
 That’s a LOT of documents!
 So, what’s the issue then?

-Well, the issue is not necessarily with storing, but rather with displaying the information.
+The issue is not necessarily with storing, but rather with displaying the information.
 The SharePoint 5000 item limit threshold applies to the limit of items that are displayed in a given view.

 Every time you access a list or document library, there is a search query happening behind the scenes that returns all the results.
 If you say have 20,000 files in a document library and all of them stored in a single folder or at the root of the library, when you try to display that folder or library root – you won’t be able to see more that 5000 items on a page/view and the library will run into the 5000 item limit threshold.
 Item is not just a file (document).
 Folder also counts towards the 5000 items limit.